 The NRC also continues to sponsor both in-pile and out-of-pile experiments to benchmark and assess the analytical code capabilities.
-Over 100 new assessment cases were recently added to the integral assessment database, bringing the database total to 137 assessment cases.
-The new assessment cases use data from recent integral irradiation experiments and post-irradiation examination (PIE) programs which provided valuable information on modern cladding materials and high burnup fuel behavior.
+176 assessment cases use data from recent integral irradiation experiments and post-irradiation examination (PIE) programs which provided valuable information on modern cladding materials and high burnup fuel behavior.

-This report documents an integral assessment performed using the latest version of FAST, FAST-1.0, to demonstrate the code's ability to accurately calculate the performance of newer fuel designs and operating conditions.
+This report documents an integral assessment performed using the latest version of FAST, FAST-1.1, to demonstrate the code's ability to accurately calculate the performance of newer fuel designs and operating conditions.